 Introduction.
-A Sea of Voices: Music and Encounter at the Mediterranean Crossroads (Ruth F. Davis and Brian S. Oberlander) / Chapter 1.
+A Sea of Voices (Ruth F. Davis and Brian Oberlander) / Chapter 1.
 Voicing New Belongings: Composing Multilingual Songs in Italy’s Refugee Reception Centers (Fulvia Caruso) / Chapter 2.
 Morisco Prayer: Musical Hybridity and Historical Memory among Muslim Converts in Granada (Brian Oberlander) / Chapter 3.
 Tan Cerca, Tan Lejos ("So Close, So Far Away"): Competence and Collaboration in Jalal Chekara’s Flamenco Andalusí (Ian Goldstein) / Chapter 4.
 Brazilian Encounters: Beirut’s "Golden Age," Ziad Rahbani, and Lebanese Bossa Nova (Gabrielle Messeder) / Chapter 5.
-For an Ethnomusicology of Adaptations: Bollywood Trajectories and Audibilities of Race in Greek Popular Song (Dafni Tragaki) / Chapter 6.
+Bollywood Trajectories and Audibilities of Race in Greek Popular Song (Dafni Tragaki) / Chapter 6.
 Beyond the Borrowing Paradigm: Lessons from the Muslim-Jewish Maghrib (Jonathan Glasser) / Chapter 7.
 Teaching Andalousian Music at Rabat’s Conservatoire de musique marocaine: Franco-Moroccan Collaborations under Colonialism (Jann Pasler) / Chapter 8.
 Southern Subjectivities: Contemporary Art Music from the South of the Mediterranean (Anis Fariji) / Chapter 9.
 Dynamics of Musical Diversity: Morocco and the Southern Shore of the Mediterranean (Miriam Rovsing Olsen) / Chapter 10.
 Ensounding Exile: Yehuda Halevi and Israeli Musical Mediterraneanism (Michael A. Figueroa) / Chapter 11.
-Liturgical Crossroads between Europe, the Middle East, and Africa: the Musical Repertoire of the French Benedictine Community at Abu Ghosh, Jerusalem (Olivier Tourny) / Chapter 12.
-Cycles of Re-encountering: Exploring the Multimedia Afterlives of Robert Lachmann's Oriental Music Archive in Mandatory Palestine (Ruth F. Davis)
+Between Europe, the Middle East, and Africa: The Musical Repertoire of the French Benedictine Community of Abu Ghosh, Jerusalem (Olivier Tourny) / Chapter 12.
+Cycles of Encountering: Revisiting Robert Lachmann's Oriental Music Project in Mandatory Palestine (Ruth F. Davis)